BlaineDev/431-2020/classes/class25/README.md

     - In the [Study 2 Report Specifications](https://thomaselove.github.io/431-2020-projectB/your6.html), I added details in sections 3 and 5 which pull together advice I have provided elsewhere plus new information on cleaning data, the codebook, and what to check in your data.
 I attempted in section 5, in particular, to provide clear **recipes that you should follow** for this critical section of your Study 2 report.
         - Some of this advice also appeared in the [Class 24 README](https://github.com/THOMASELOVE/431-2020/tree/master/classes/class24).
         - I also placed a short note at the start of Sections 3 and 5 of the [Study 2 Demonstration Project](https://thomaselove.github.io/431-2020-projectB/your7.html) to remind you to look at these augmented instructions.
+    - I added the [Instructions for the Oral Presentations](https://thomaselove.github.io/431-2020-projectB/tasks.html) to the [Checklist](https://thomaselove.github.io/431-2020-projectB/tasks.html) page on 2020-11-30.
+        - This includes separate instructions for those of you producing a recording, and those having a Zoom meeting with Dr. Love.
+        - We've highlighted exactly what we expect in terms of timing and logistics.
+Let us know if you have questions.
 2. [Course Notes](https://thomaselove.github.io/431-notes/)
     - I've now posted all 33 chapters, including 11 new ones since we last met.
 The class slides always show my most recent thinking for R coding, but I haven't found the time to fix that in the Notes in a few spots, but, for example, Chapters 28-31 have been completely rewritten to reflect our most current approaches.
 Most of chapters 23-27 are pretty much up-to-date, too.
 Chapters 32-33 feature older methods, with some surprises.
 On 2020-11-30, I revised Chapters 13 and 31 to fix small issues.
     - [Chapter 23](https://thomaselove.github.io/431-notes/estimating-a-population-proportion.html): Building Confidence Intervals for a Population Proportion